 - Mexico - Servicio Meteorológico Nacional (SMN), Centro Nacional de Prevención de Desastres (CENAPRED)

 - The Philippines - Philippine Atmospheric, Geophysical & Astronomical Services Administration (PAGASA)

 - India - National Disaster Management Authority (NDMA), India Meteorological Department (IMD)

 - New Zealand - getthru.govt.nz (Ministry of Civil Defence and Emergency Management)

-What additional data do you provide for hurricanes in the United States?
+What additional data do you provide for hurricanes in the United States and Mexico?

-For hurricane and tropical storm alerts in the US, you may receive a search result providing a rich collection of storm-related information.
+For hurricane and tropical storm alerts in the US and Mexico, you may receive a search result providing a rich collection of storm-related information.
 This content includes a map image showing the most recent forecast cone, with a blue dot indicating your present location.
 You may also see a warning statement estimating when tropical storm and hurricane-force winds will arrive for your area, based on wind speed probabilities from NOAA’s National Hurricane Center.
-In addition to the map graphic and warning statement, the search result includes recommended actions from ready.gov, personalized by storm intensity and storm location, relative to where you are.
+In addition to the map graphic and warning statement, the search result may include recommended actions from ready.gov, personalized by storm intensity and storm location, relative to where you are.

 Public Alerts Partner FAQs

 How does Google work with government agencies like the US National Weather Service?

 Google partners with authorized alert originators and distributors listed here.